 The Society is a non-profit organization and relies on donations and fund raising for operating expenses.
 Income is generated through designated public events plus the sale of an annual calendar highlighting the most interesting images from our vast collection of old photographs, and A Walking Tour of Colchester, a self guided tour book of Colchester’s history.

 We welcome new members.
 The Society membership participate in several events throughout the year.
 The Society presents several programs of historic interest each year.
 Most programs are free and open to the public.
 All citizens are welcome to attend meetings and to become members.
 There is no prerequisite for membership, simply an interest in history and preservation

 Members are informed either by email or mail of upcoming meetings.
 Refreshments are served at programs, and all interested family members are welcome.
-Dues are $15. per year or $10 for seniors or students.
+Dues are $25 per household.
 Donations beyond membership are always needed and appreciated.

 To learn more information about the Society’s museum restoration, click here.